- Who: Anyone who wants to use Font Awesome as SVG icons in FileMaker buttons

-- Once on the icon page, click on the SVG button to download the SVG.
+- Once on the icon details page, click on the SVG button to download the SVG.

 - Open the SVG file in a text editor.

-- Delete the line that is a comment and starts with: <!– Generator:
+- If it exists, delete the line that is a comment and starts with: <!– Generator:

-- Delete the DOCTYPE line that starts with: <!DOCTYPE svg PUBLIC
+- If it exists, delete the DOCTYPE line that starts with: <!DOCTYPE svg PUBLIC

 - In order for FileMaker to manage the color of the SVG icon including within themes, within the first <g> tag add the FileMaker specific class “fm_fill” so that it looks like this: <g class=”fm_fill”>

 - At the end of each <path d= tag, remove the fill attribute.
 If your download SVG was white, you would be removing the attribute that looks like this: fill=”#FFFFFF”.
 If your <path d tag does not have a fill, you can ignore this part.